Architecture

 Replication

-If you're wondering why there are 3 buckets on MinIO UI - that's because our production instance uses these to perform replication.
+If you're wondering why there are 3 buckets on the MinIO UI - that's because our production instance uses these to perform replication.

-In a self hosted Ente Instance replication is turned off by default.
+In a self hosted Ente instance replication is turned off by default.
 When replication is turned off, only the first bucket (b2-eu-cen

 option if you'd like to set one of the other predefined buckets as the primary bucket.